miraland-labs/miraland/docs/src/getstarted/overview.md

 ## Programs

-Programs are the foundation of the Solana blockchain.
+Programs are the foundation of the Miraland blockchain.
 They're responsible for everything that happens on the network: creating accounts, processing transactions, collecting fees, and more.